usnistgov/mobile-threat-catalogue/_lan-pan-threats/LPN-2.md

     ThreatOrigin: "Guidelines for Securing Wireless Local Area Networks (WLANs) (SP 800-163) [^16]"
     ExploitExample: "Using the Fluhrer, Mantin, and Shamir Attack to Break WEP [^19]"
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Use WPA2 or other appropriate encryption."
+        "Use WPA2 or other appropriate encryption.":
+            -
 ---